accept-nano/accept-nano-client/README.md

 If you want to create and verify an _accept-nano_ payment in your client application, you can use this option.

+After the payment is created, the client will automatically proceed to the verification step.

 ```ts
 type CreatePaymentParams = {
   amount: string // stringified number